 It must be achievable with reasonable steps and a time frame.
 If you set a goal that fits into your schedule – “exercise at lunch three days a week” – it’s more likely to be successful.
 It must also be realistic: something that you are both willing and able to manage.
 Interestingly, sometimes a difficult goal is easier to reach than an easy one because there is greater motivation.
 Building strength — moving from 3 lb weights to 5 lb weights — is hard but possible, and doing it with work friends, with mutual support and encouragement, makes it even more attainable.

 Finally, it must be timely to give it some urgency.
-I want to lose 10 inches by June 1st – 2 inches each month.
+I want to lose 10 pounds by June 1st – 2 pounds each month.

 And, I’ll try similar approaches to monitoring.
 If I am on track, I’ll reward myself.
-A mani/pedi will do it for me!
 If I find I’m not on track, rather than just “trying harder,” I will try to shift strategies a bit.